 Losing your dog can be a scary and incredibly stressful experience for anyone.
+The Holidays, especially Halloween, tend to bring with it a lot of noise and commotion, and a lot of people moving in and out of the home.
+As you could probably guess, this can skyrocket the chances of having your dog run away, and get lost.
 However, there are some preventative measures and planning that can ensure your dog makes it home safely in case of an emergency.

 Preventative Measures You Can Take NOW: